WHAT ARE WE DOING TO KEEP YOU AND OUR EMPLOYEES SAFE?

 To accommodate those families, we have live streaming of services and the technology that allows other family members to be a part of arrangement conferences.

-Yes, when you call and advise us of a death and request our help, we will ask you a series of questions regarding covid-19 symptoms in accordance with Alberta Health Services – i.e. if there is anyone sick or have travelled – We will make accommodations for that as well.
+Yes, when you call and advise us of a death and request our help, we will ask you a series of questions regarding covid-19 symptoms in accordance with Alberta Health Services – i.e. if there is anyone sick or have traveled – We will make accommodations for that as well.
 We want to ensure you and our staff are protected and kept safe.

 Our facilities are cleaned and sanitized throughout the day and particularly after arrangements and services.